-After the stain dried, I applied Country Chic white wax then wiped off the excess.
+After the stain dried, I applied white furniture wax then wiped off the excess.
 This lightened the oak and gave the wood a slight luminosity.
 I was aiming for a Scandinavian light wood effect.

 Now that the shelves were done, I needed two leather straps for hanging.
 Here is where I have a grueling confession for any DIYer to admit.
 I did not cut these leather straps myself (horrified gasps from the peanut gallery).
 I ordered them from the Etsy shop Leather EU in Slovenia.
 (Having them shipped from southern Europe lent an international air to my little Danish Modern shelves, don’t you think?)
 The straps are 1 3/4 ” wide and 39.5 inches long.
 Anchors and brass screws were included.

 The rest was easy.
 And here’s the result.